High-Ranking North Korean Official Is Traveling To New York

 Kim is also widely believed to be behind the 2010 sinking of the Cheonan, a South Korean Naval vessel, in which 46 seamen died.
 North Korea has officially denied the incident.
 But in March, when South Korean K-pop groups appeared in Pyongyang, Kim Yong Chol went to speak to the South Korean press that had traveled for the performance and reportedly introduced himself this way: "I'm Kim Yong Chol, the man you blame of sinking the Cheonan."

-When Vice President Mike Pence visited South Korea for the Olympics, he paid tribute to the seamen killed in that incident with a visit to its memorial.
+When Pence visited South Korea for the Olympics, he visited a memorial honoring the sailors who died.

-At the closing ceremony of the Winter Games, Kim Yong Chol was seated in the same VIP box as Ivanka Trump, but they did not speak.
-It was a repeat of the opening ceremony, where Pence did not greet Kim Jong Un's sister, Kim Yo Jong.
+At the closing ceremony of the Winter Games, Kim Yong Chol was seated in the same VIP box as Trump daughter Ivanka Trump, but they did not speak.
+It was a repeat of the opening ceremony, at which Pence did not greet Kim Jong Un's sister, Kim Yo Jong.

 What a difference a few months makes.
-South Korean news outlet Yonhap had said Kim will hold a meeting with Secretary of State Mike Pompeo.
-It's not yet clear whether that information is accurate.
+South Korean news outlet Yonhap had said Kim will hold a meeting with Secretary of State Mike Pompeo, but it is not clear whether that information is accurate.

 Kim led the delegation that hosted Pompeo on a brief visit to North Korea earlier this month, greeting him at the airport and also bidding him farewell at the steps of his plane.